How to Prompt Writing with the Quick Exposé

 Links & Literature

-- This text is based on an article by the author that has already appeared in the ZLI blog of the Open University of Hagen.
+- This text is based on an article by the author that has already appeared in the ZLI blog of the University of Hagen.

 - Alemann, Ulrich von (2001): Das Exposé.
-Ja, mach nur einen Plan… (As at: 13.01.2023)
+Ja, mach nur einen Plan… [As at 31/01/2025]

 - Frank, Andrea/Haacke, Stefanie/Lahm, Swantje (2013): Schlüsselkompetenzen.
 Schreiben in Studium und Beruf.
 2nd, updated and expanded edition.
 Stuttgart, Weimar: Metzler, pp. 28–31.

 - Grieshammer, Ella et al. (2022): Zukunftsmodell Schreibberatung.
 Eine Anleitung zur Begleitung von Schreibenden im Studium.
 5th unrevised edition.
-Baltmannsweiler: Schneider Verlag Hohengehren, pp.184f.
+Baltmannsweiler: Schneider Verlag Hohengehren, pp. 184f.

 Header-Image: © Who is Danny/stock.adobe.com